Dealing With Comment Spam¶

 When you feel good about the spam check settings, turn on the site-wide automatic suppression and unsubscribe options.
 Then come back to the spam check log occasionally to check to see if there are items that got classified as spam that shouldn’t have been, and un-suppress them if needed.

-By default we log actions that match the Honeypot Check with a threat score of 30.
 You can set the spam checks to Suppress Actions, Unsubscribe Users or both.

 It may occasionally be useful to block specific IPs or set up a narrow Content Check for a short period of time.

 Spam checking works by looking at Actions after they have been validated and saved, but before we send out confirmation emails or petition signatures.
 Any actions that the checks find suspect will be saved to the Spam Check Log.
 If you've enabled Suppress Actions, actions will be marked as spam, and confirmation, tell-a-friend and signature delivery emails will be suppressed.
 If you've enabled Unsubscribe Users, the user will be immediately unsubscribed.

 Spam checking has a time limit when run during action processing.
 A second pass - with no timeout - occurs offline every few minutes.